 Third Offense: Suspension of bus riding privileges of three (3) days.

 Subsequent Offenses: Permanent suspension may occur from school bus riding privileges for the balance of the school year.

-Drivers are supplied with bus disciplinary report forms that will be presented to building principals when specific violations of the bus regulations occur.
+Drivers are supplied with bus disciplinary report forms that will be presented to building principals or their designee when specific violations of the bus regulations occur.
+The school building administration is responsible for discipline on the bus.
 Parents/Guardians will be afforded a copy of this report and notified of the action taken.
 Copies of this report will also be submitted to the Director of Transportation.

 These regulations apply to all forms of student transportation made available by the district.
-Activity buses, detention buses and field trips also come under the guidelines of these regulations.
+Activity buses, detention buses and field trips also fall under the guidelines of these regulations.

 According to the Pennsylvania Special Education Regulations and Standards, an exceptional student cannot be deprived of his/her appropriate education program without the implementation of procedural safeguards.
 Therefore, school transportation cannot be withheld without procedural safeguards if it interferes with the student's participation in his/her Individual Education Program.